THE RIGHTS OF TRANSGENDER PEOPLE IN WASHINGTON STATE: Name Changes and ID

 Can a person change their name to reflect their gender identity?

-Can a person get their name and gender marker changed on their Washington birth certificate?
+Can a person change their name and gender marker on their Washington birth certificate?

 A person can request name and gender marker changes at the same time (a certified copy of a court-ordered name change is required in these cases).
 To obtain certified copies of the amended birth certificate, a person must also submit a personal check or money order of $25 for each certified copy, and a completed Birth Certificate Order Form.